Marangoni convection in an evaporating droplet: Analytical and numerical descriptions: Introduction

-In order to calculate the fluid dynamics in an evaporating sessile droplet, one has to solve numerically the coupled system of equations which contains the nonstationary vapor diffusion equation, the thermal conduction equation, the Navier-Stokes equations and to recalculate the droplet shape at each step due to the evaporative mass loss for the respective time interval~\cite{Barash2009}.
+In order to calculate the fluid dynamics in an evaporating sessile droplet, one has to solve numerically the coupled system of equations which contains the nonstationary vapor diffusion equation, the thermal conduction equation, the Navier--Stokes equations and to recalculate the droplet shape at each step due to the evaporative mass loss for the respective time interval~\cite{Barash2009}.
 The self-consistent solution should take into account an inhomogeneous evaporating flux density in the boundary conditions for the thermal conduction equation, since it is related to the heat transfer and hence to the temperature gradient at the droplet surface.
 The variation of temperature over the droplet surface affects the boundary conditions for the fluid dynamics, since the surface tension depends on temperature.
 In addition, the velocity field can influence the thermal conduction as a result of the effects of heat convection.

-The calculation of the fluid flows in the droplet can be considerably simplified under the following conditions. \begin{enumerate} \item[a)] The capillary number $Ca=\eta\overline{u}/\sigma$ and the Bond number $Bo=\rho g h_0 R/(2\sigma\sin\theta)$ are much smaller than unity (see the notations in Table~\ref{ParamTable}).
-In this case, the sessile drop shape $h(r,t)$ can be approximated with high accuracy by the spherical cap approximation (see right panel in~Fig.~\ref{scheme})
+The calculations can be considerably simplified under the following conditions: \begin{enumerate} \item[a)] The capillary number ${\mathrm{Ca}}=\eta\overline{u}/\sigma$ and the Bond number ${\mathrm{Bo}}=\rho g h_0 R/(2\sigma\sin\theta)$ are much smaller than unity (see the notations in Table~\ref{ParamTable}).
+In this case, the sessile drop shape $h(r,t)$ can be approximated with high accuracy by the spherical cap approximation (see Fig.~\ref{scheme}b)

 Here $\theta$ is the droplet contact angle, $\overline{u}$ is the characteristic velocity and $h_0=h(0,t)$ is the droplet height.
-The condition $Ca \ll 1$ signifies that the viscous forces, which generally enter the boundary condition for the pressure, are much smaller than capillary forces, and the hydrostatic Young--Laplace equation can be used in order to determine the droplet shape.
-Under the condition $Bo\ll 1$, influence of gravitational forces on the droplet shape is also small (see, for example,~\cite{Barash2009}).
+The condition ${\mathrm{Ca}} \ll 1$ signifies that the viscous forces, which generally enter the boundary condition for the pressure, are much smaller than capillary forces, and the hydrostatic Young--Laplace equation can be used in order to determine the droplet shape.
+Under the condition ${\mathrm{Bo}}\ll 1$, influence of gravitational forces on the droplet shape is also small (see, for example,~\cite{Barash2009}).

-\item[b)] The Inverse Stanton number $St^{-1}=\overline{u}R/\kappa$ is much smaller than unity.
+\item[b)] The inverse Stanton number ${\mathrm{St}}^{-1}=\overline{u}R/\kappa$ is much smaller than unity.
 In this case the rate of the convective heat transfer is much smaller than conductive heat transfer, and, hence, the velocity field does not influence the thermal conduction~(see, for example,~\cite{HuLarsonMarangoni}).